College for Professional Studies

 School of Education and Counseling

 Number of Pages

 This project was prepared to provide elementary teachers in Title I schools with useful, practical information to help motivate their students to achieve academic success.
 The author reviews high school drop out rates and the societal consequences of students who do not graduate high school.
 The author examines the challenges of students who attend Title I schools, then offers several specific strategies that educators can implement in their classroom to increase student motivation.
 The purpose of this project is to help teachers engage students in learning by means of culturally relevant curriculum and strong teacher/student relationships.
 A PowerPoint presentation was developed as a tool to assist educators in understanding these concepts and to provide them with strategies for implementation in their own classrooms.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Heckman, Michele E., "Motivational Strategies for Students Who Attend Title I Schools" (2009).
-All Regis University Theses.
+Regis University Student Publications.
 31.